 Update: This service was retired on 11/30/2012 and is no longer available.
-The issuance of State ID cards was shifted to the Department of Transportation.
+To make an appointment online, please visit the new system: alohaq.honolulu.gov/?0

-HONOLULU — Attorney General Mark Bennett announced a new Internet service to help Hawaii residents expedite their Hawaii State Identification Card applications.
-The Hawaii State ID Card online system is available at: http://stateid.ehawaii.gov.
+Attorney General Mark Bennett announced a new Internet service to help Hawaii residents expedite their Hawaii State identification card applications.
+The Hawaii State ID card online system is available at: stateid.ehawaii.gov.

 The Hawaii Criminal Justice Data Center (HCJDC), which operates the state ID card office, issues almost 80,000 cards each year.
 Currently, applicants must fill out a paper application form and pay with cash, in person.
 The heavy demand for state ID cards often causes long lines, and some applicants bring incomplete documentation and must return to the office at a later time.

 “The new system is fast and easy,” said Liane Moriyama, administrator of the HCJDC.
 “It will reduce applicants’ waiting time by eliminating the need for staff to process cash payments and manually re-enter application information into the state ID system.
 It will also reduce incidents of incomplete documentation because the system tells applicants which documents they need to bring based on the information they enter in the online application.”

 The service fee is $3.
 The traditional application process will continue to be available for applicants who do not have access to the Internet or prefer to pay with cash.
 The HCJDC is a division of the Department of the Attorney General.